justeattakeaway/AwsWatchman/README.md

 ## Permissions needed

-The user associated with the keys needs the following roles:
+The user associated with the keys needs to be in several roles.
+These are all documented [in the Security Policy](SecurityPolicy.md).

-### For managing alarms

-- sns:ListTopics
-- sns:CreateTopic
-- sns:ListSubscriptionsByTopic
-- sns:Subscribe
-- cloudwatch:DescribeAlarms
-- cloudwatch:PutMetricAlarm
-- cloudformation:ListStacks
-- cloudformation:UpdateStack (stacks prefixed with Watchman-)
-- cloudformation:CreateStack (stacks prefixed with Watchman-)
-- s3:PutObject (ideally constrained to the relevant specific bucket/path)

-### For retrieving resource details

-- dynamodb:DescribeTable
-- autoscaling:DescribeAutoScalingGroups
-- elasticloadbalancing:DescribeLoadBalancers
-- lambda:ListFunctions
-- rds:DescribeDBInstances
-- cloudwatch:ListMetrics
-- ec2:DescribeSubnets

-### For additional quartermaster reporting

-- cloudwatch:GetMetricData
-- cloudwatch:GetMetricStatistics

 ## Alerts on